VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 1. Find a suitable bar and position yourself directly underneath it

-2. Grab the bar with both hands a little wider than shoulder-width apart
+2. Grab the bar with both hands, a little wider than shoulder-width apart

-3. Prop yourself off the floor and set yourself in a comfortable position.
+3. Prop yourself up off the floor and set yourself in a comfortable position.
 Whilst engaging your upper body muscles and bracing your core, pull yourself up whilst exhaling

 4. Pull yourself up until the point your chin is over the bar